cyela/Angular-Springboot/README.md

 ### ShoppingApp
 ### Angular with SpringBoot Web Services
 #### Its a E-Commerce Shopping Application built for both Admin and Customer operations.
 Application uses Springboot Web Services
 #### for performing all the back end operations and Angular for providing the front end user interactions.
-For handling session #### management application uses JWT Tokens.
+For handling session application uses JWT Tokens.
 #### Following are the operations that can be performed by the Respective User
 * Admin
   * Adding products